farazmurtaza/present_sir/README.md

 ## Additional Notes

 You can setup a cron job to run the script automatically according to your timetable.
+This script works on mobile version of Facebook so please use https://m.facebook.com instead of https://www.facebook.com

 ## Built With